Dr. Honey Herce

 Background and Path to Medicine

-Dr. Honey Herce was born in the Philippines and immigrated to the U.S. in high school.
-Her family settled in Texas, where she’s been ever since.
-She completed her undergraduate studies at the University of Texas at Austin and went to medical school at the University of Texas Medical Branch Galveston.
+Dr. Honey Herce was born in the Philippines and immigrated to the United States during high school.
+Her family settled in Texas, a place she has proudly called home ever since.
+She completed her undergraduate education at The University of Texas at Austin and earned her medical degree from the University of Texas Medical Branch in Galveston.

-“I love that I can do surgery, and I can do procedures, and I still have the cerebral brain of medicine.
-I get to do retina, I get to do ROP, I get to do cornea, I get to do peds, and so I love it.
-It's also great for work-life balance.”
+“I love that I can do surgery and procedures while still using the cerebral side of medicine.
+I get to do retina, ROP, cornea, and pediatrics—it’s the perfect combination.
+And it offers a great work-life balance.”

-“Every day is always just fun.
-I tell the kids, I get to just play the whole day, because I'm not the one who does the eye drops.
-I get to play and be silly the whole time and so, it's always fun.”
+“Every day is fun.
+I tell the kids that I get to play all day because I’m not the one putting in the eye drops.
+I get to be silly and connect with them, and that joy never gets old.”